Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Introduction

-We all confuse water chestnuts with chestnuts and are curious are the same or have differences?
-Well, today, we’ll discuss water chestnut nutrition and discover what they are.
+We all confuse water chestnuts with chestnuts and are curious whether they are the same or have differences.
+Well, today, we’ll discuss the nutrition of water chestnuts in detail and discover what they are.

 What Are Water Chestnuts?

-Water chestnuts, also known as Chinese water chestnuts, are aquatic vegetables that grow in marshes, ponds, paddy fields, and shallow lakes.
-Water chestnut is not a nut but a vegetable with a thick brown peel and an inner crisp white flesh high in water content.
+Water chestnuts (Eleocharis dulcis), or Chinese water chestnuts, are aquatic vegetables that grow in marshes, ponds, paddy fields, and shallow lakes.
+Water chestnut is not a nut but a vegetable with a thick brown peel and an inner crisp white flesh high in water content, resembling chestnuts quite a lot.

 Nutrition